plasticrake/tplink-smarthome-api/README.md

 - If `deviceTypes` are specified only matching devices are found.
 - If `macAddresses` are specified only devices with matching MAC addresses are found.
 - If `excludeMacAddresses` are specified devices with matching MAC addresses are excluded.
+- if `filterCallback` is specified only devices where the callback returns a truthy value are found.
 - If `devices` are specified it will attempt to contact them directly in addition to sending to the broadcast address.
   - `devices` are specified as an array of `[{host, [port: 9999]}]`.